Aquatics Safety Group Provides Program Evaluation for One with the Water

 One with the Water was selected by the Aquatics Safety Group and Rachel Griffiths, a Ph.D. candidate at Loma Linda University, to provide a program evaluation of process and impact measures, which are required in order for One with the Water to maintain its current Gold-Level Achievement as a transparent foundation.
 One with the Water, a non-profit swim school creating miracles in people’s lives by teaching swim lessons for children and adults, including those with special needs, meets the needs of any ethnic or religious group.
 We are highly sensitive toward our very diverse community.
 It is our top priority and highest goal to reach as many people as possible who would not otherwise be able to afford swimming lessons and give them the life-skill of swimming.
 A unique aspect of the swim program is its emphasis on developing and implementing an individualistic swim lessons plan for people of all ages and abilities, including those with disabilities or special needs.
 Swimming not only the healthiest form of exercise, but also the most affordable and accessible.

 Rachel’s first step of the consultation was to hold multiple talks with One with the Water’s Executive Director and Founder, Coach Kenneth Rippetoe.
 Together we designed a survey to collect feedback from parents of children participants and from adult participants.
 We addressed impact objectives of skills, quality of life factors, and satisfaction with the program, along with process objectives including registering for the program, cost, and scheduling.
-Out of a total current membership of over 1100, 33 members chose to complete the survey.
+Out of approximately 1100 members, 33 chose to complete the survey.

 Our Swim Lessons Program Results